Fire safety

 • If you have a fire then 'Get Out, Stay Out, Call 999'.

-• You must report all fires to the fire service.
+• You must report all fires to the fire service and the Trust.

 You also need to contact us on 0800 012 1311 to report any damage to your property and arrange an electrical check.